Discussing the International Photography Awards

 - 14,000 total entries

 In the IPA, you’ve got a 1 in 14 shot at being officially awarded.
 Not bad.
-But also not even close to being as meaningful if you are awarded.
+But also not as meaningful if you are awarded.

-This isn't even including the "offical selection" badge - because we simply don't have the numbers.
-I expect it is the top ~20%.
+This isn't including the "offical selection" badge - because we simply don't have the numbers.
+I expect it is roughly the top 25% to 30%.
 Again - it's nice to know you're in the top region of entries, but it feels forced to make it a badge of "official selection".
 It's like it is done to get broad social exposure from people sharing that they've reached the final round.
 Free marketing for the competition - it's not a bad idea to be honest.

 Final Thoughts: Is It Worth Entering the International Photography Awards?

-If you’re hoping to add an award to your CV or social bio, the odds are decent, especially if you enter multiple categories (particularly those with fewer entries!).
-Of course, it is still a solid achievement to win or even be commended.
-But, if you're looking for a good value, transparent, fair, and meaningful photography competition with international prestige, I’d look elsewhere.
+If you’re hoping to add an award to your CV or social bio, the odds are decent.
+Of course, it is still a fantastic achievement to win or even be commended.

-It’s not a scam.
-But it is an expensive, opaque, and bloated competition that seems designed to hand out just enough “success” to keep the entry fees rolling in.
+This competition is not a scam.
+But it is expensive and a little opaque.
+In some ways it is designed to hand out just enough “success” to keep the entry fees rolling in.
+I would recommend that a little more transparency is offered by the organisers, including a summary of where the entry fee goes.

 Regards,